Vinventive/live-captions-vr/README.md

 - [ ] Consider adding an optional Grok/OpenAI Whisper API access for no cuda capable PC systems.
 - [ ] Utilize Whisper-Large-v3-Turbo timestamping and other features to improve real-time captioning for the local build.
 - [ ] Build VR dashboard to manage all VR Overlay settings.
+- [ ] Make it accessible for free on Steam for everyone.

 ![overlay-test](https://github.com/user-attachments/assets/dd779660-1255-4bef-94bf-c7082f068f50)
 ### Portable standalone build for Windows and Nvidia GPUs is available in the releases.